 My mum was a high school science teacher in my former high school while my dad was a mathematics lecturer in the local college.
 Their insights gave me lots of support and that is why today I live my dream.

 After college I enlisted for the Airforce and my good grades gave me an excellent pass.
 By then captain Johnson had retired but I made a point of informing him about my achievement and how he was part of the inspiration which had made me come this far.
 Another thing I did not tell you is the motivation I got from my maternal aunt who was so impressed with my ambitions and she always prayed that my dreams come true.

 By the time I joined the Airforce, she was diagnosed with breast cancer and she would appreciate whenever I visited her.
 She listened to my stories about air conquests and she reminded me of how much she prayed for me to get where I was.
 I would spend hours talking to her and she always said that it helped to see me becoming a fine young man with a flourishing career.

 Why being a pilot is the best thing that ever happened to me

 By the time I joined the airforce, I was overweight.
 This is a problem I inherited partly from my parents and my poor diet.
-But once I joined this career, I became conscious of my health and took into exercise.
-For the first 3 months I felt like quitting but I kept pressing on and now I have achieved the best fitness level that anyone would be envious.
+But once I joined this career, I became conscious of my health and took into exercise and special foods.
+For the first 3 months I felt like quitting but I kept pressing on and now I have achieved the best fitness level because of this fasting program that anyone would be envious.